How to grip a golf club in 5 easy steps

 It’s also important to keep the pressure consistent.
 “If you swing the golf club thinking five or six, you’re not looking for it to increase or decrease.
 A decrease is just as bad as increasing.”

-Specialist equipment cover with Golf Care
+Specialist equipment cover through Golf Care

 If you own a club or set of clubs, you may want to protect them against theft, damage and loss by getting specialist golf insurance.